Application screen configuration

 ```

-Example configuration of an external component tab
+Example of external component tab configuration

 ```javascript